andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 in the customs line.
 We're not going to be able to make our flight, would it be possible to rebook to a later flight?"

-I hand my phone with our 3 PM reservation details to the representative.
+I show our reservation details to the representative.

 "Ok, there are 4 of you?"